gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - README should minimally contain 1) description of project objective and data and 2) description of repo structure or file tress

 3.  integrate a GitHub repo with an R studio project, including .gitignore file